strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 #### 7. Heroku Database set-up

 Below you will find database options when working with Heroku.
-Please choose the correct database (e.g. PostgreSQL, MongoDB, etc.) and follow those instructions.
+Please choose the correct database (e.g. PostgreSQL) and follow those instructions.

 :::::: tabs card